VladyslavShumilin/AccountingNotebook/README.md

 # Installation

-Clone this git repository and install node modules
+Clone this git repository, install node modules and then run command "dotnet run"